RYLA stands for Rotary Youth Leadership Awards.

 Problem solving strategies:

-Participants are sponsored by local Rotary clubs in District 5150 (Marin, San Francisco, and San Mateo counties).
-All expenses are paid by RYLA and local Rotary clubs.
-For those who are selected to participate, this recognition offers the opportunity to build self-confidence, gain exposure to a variety of community issues, meet active leaders, and learn valuable leadership skills.
+Participants are sponsored and all expenses are paid by more than 35 local Rotary clubs in District 5150 (Marin, San Francisco, and San Mateo counties).
+For those selected to participate, this recognition offers the opportunity to build self-confidence, meet active leaders from other high schools across the district, gain exposure to a variety of community issues, and learn valuable leadership skills.

-The Rotary Club of San Francisco is the second oldest club in the country, founded in 1908.
-Rotary San Francisco started RYLA as a community project in 1985, with the support of the San Francisco Rotary Club Foundation.
-Five years ago, the project was opened to the entire district.
-Today, over 30 clubs across Marin, San Francisco, and San Mateo support high school juniors and seniors in their counties to attend.
-Rotary Club San Francisco remains the lead sponsor and funder of RYLA.
+The Rotary Club of San Francisco, the second oldest club in the world founded in 1908, started RYLA as a community project in 1985 with the support of its San Francisco Rotary Foundation.
+In 2013, the project was opened to the entire district and thousands of sophomores and juniors from over 40 high schools have been supported to participate.
+The Rotary Club of San Francisco and its San Francisco Rotary Foundation remain the lead sponsors of RYLA.